Store workers become enforcers of social distancing rules

 “We are going on the front lines on a daily basis.
 If it’s against the law without your mask, why are you having cashiers and teenagers trying to enforce this when this is the law?” asked Zeid, who often has to reprimand customers to keep 6 feet apart.

-The pandemic duties are the latest example of how some workers are being asked to police retail space.
-Last year, retailers including CVS, Walgreens and Walmart asked that customers refrain from openly carrying guns in stores even where state laws allow it.
+The pandemic duties are the latest example of workers being asked to police retail space.
+Last year, retailers including CVS, Walgreens and Walmart asked customers to refrain from openly carrying guns in stores even where state law allows it.
 Stores did not outright prohibit guns because they did not want workers to have to enforce a ban.
 But how workers should respond to weapon-carrying customers has remained fuzzy.
 Many retailers left it up to the discretion of store managers and provided some guidance and training to workers.

 Jason Brewer, a spokesman at the Retail Industry Leaders Association, said it’s not a retail employee’s role to enforce a local law or an executive order on face coverings or any other protocol.
 He said law enforcement should get involved and that shoppers can do their part.